Why a Certification Program?

 Each regular EVT exam is made up of between 50 and 100 multiple-choice questions and each re-certification exam consists of between 25 and 50 multiple-choice questions.
 The questions are written by a panel of technical experts from the emergency apparatus and ambulance industry, certified emergency vehicle technicians, component systems experts and vocational educators.

 Reference material lists and study objectives, on which the examinations are based, can be found here.
 These objectives should be used as a basis for preparing to take the EVT examinations.
 Each individual is encouraged to obtain the reference materials listed and review the objectives to insure that he or she is ready to take an EVT exam.
+You must receive a 70% or better to pass an EVT exam.

 How does the EVT Certification Program Work?